reflectoring/reflectoring.github.io/_posts/2021-10-10-comparison-of-java-http-clients.md

 Spring WebClient is the preferred choice for Spring Boot applications.

-For maximum flexibility Apache HttpClient should be used.
-We can also benefit from the available documentation on various sites in the internet due its widespread use.
+For maximum customization and flexibility, Apache HttpClient should be used.
+We can also benefit from the available documentation on various sites on the internet due to its widespread use.

 Square’s OkHttpClient is a recommendation for teams choosing a new client library.
 It’s feature-rich, highly configurable, and works well in production out of the box.

-You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/httpclients).
+You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/http-clients).